mdditt2000/kubernetes-1-19/cis 2.5/ipam-infoblox/README.md

 **Please note: Infoblox IPAM Integration with F5 IPAM Controller is in preview**

 The F5 IPAM Controller is deployed in Kubernetes working with CIS to allocates IP addresses from Infoblox network ranges.
 The F5 IPAM Controller watches orchestration-specific CRD resources and consumes the hostnames within each resource.
-The F5 IPAM Controller integrates with Infoblox WAPI via the RESTful web API to allowcate the virtual server IP addresses.
+The F5 IPAM Controller integrates with Infoblox WAPI via the RESTful web API to allowcate the virtual server IP addresses as shown below in the diagram.

 ![diagram](https://github.com/mdditt2000/kubernetes-1-19/blob/master/cis%202.5/ipam-infoblox/diagram/2021-07-13_13-46-41.png)